oss-tsukuba/nextcloud-gfarm/README.md

 - create and edit nextcloud_admin_password file
 - create and edit .env file (see below)
 - specifiy Gfarm configuration
-- run "ln -s docker-compose.override.yml.https.selfsigned docker-compose.override.yml"
+- run `ln -s docker-compose.override.yml.https.selfsigned docker-compose.override.yml`
     - docker-compose.override.yml.https.selfsigned is one of the setting examples
     - or use an other docker-compose.override.yml.*
     - or create docker-compose.override.yml
-- run "make reborn-withlog"
+- run `make reborn-withlog`
 - input password (if necessary)
 - open the URL in a browser
 - login
-    - username: admin
+    - username: `admin`
     - password: `<value of nextcloud_admin_password>`

 ## Configuration (.env)